 Contact us for an onsite, no-obligation assessment.
 With over 20 years of experience creating optimal environments, we have the expertise to propose customized solutions for improving your HVAC systems.
 We provide turnkey design, installation, and verification services to ensure your operational goals are met.

-If you are a current customer of Performance Services, please login to the Customer Portal to report any issues or concerns.
+If you are a current client of Performance Services, please log in to the Customer Portal to report any issues or concerns.

 Information and recommendations regarding COVID-19 are continually evolving, as are the science, technology, and procedures for combating the virus.
 Performance Services will take reasonable efforts to make recommendations consistent with accepted industry, scientific and/or governmental standards in place at the time of such recommendations.
 However, Performance Services disclaims any and all liability with respect to COVID-19, including, but not limited to, damages, costs and/or expenses related to any exposure to, contraction and/or spread of the virus.